-Mysterious and hauntingly beautiful, Utah’s Valley of the Gods is a must-see gem of the American Southwest.
+Mysterious and hauntingly beautiful, Utah’s Valley of the Gods is a must-see gem in the American Southwest.
 Located on property managed by the Bureau of Land Management (BLM), the Valley of the Gods will captivate you with its red rock landscapes and unspoiled natural beauty.
 Often called a “mini-Monument Valley,” the comparison isn’t entirely accurate.
 Entrance to the property is free and you won’t find bus loads of tourists here either.
 Being a BLM location also means that you can camp onsite in your tent or RV.
-You can’t do this within the borders of the Monument Valley Tribal Park.
+You can’t do this legally within the borders of the Monument Valley Tribal Park.

 A quick note about the location.
 The entrances to the Valley of the Gods are poorly marked.
 The two entrances (one east on the US-163, the other west on Utah-261) are identified with only a small sign and tiny informational kiosk, so be on a sharp lookout or you’ll drive right past them like we did when we were looking for the east entrance the first time we visited in 2010.
 Coordinates to the east entrance are 37-14-11 N, 109-48-49 W. One landmark that will help you find the Valley of the Gods is Mexican Hat Rock.
 If approaching from the south on the US-163 this unique shaped rock will let you know that you’re just a few miles from the valley.